Silly-7oda/NASA-project/README.md

 Infra: Docker, Redis, optional cloud hosting.

-AI tools used: Claude Sonnet 4.5, and some help from ChatGPT in writing.
+AI tools used: Claude Sonnet 4.5 for coding, and some help from ChatGPT in writing.